darklang/tablecloth/README.md

 - `make test`: Run the test suite.
 You may need to `make build` first.
 - `make check-format`: Check your code is formatted correctly.
 - `make format`: Format code.
-- `cd ocamldoc-json-generator && make deps && make build`: Build model.json for the website (needs to be updated and checked in whenever the APIs change.)
+- `cd ocamldoc-json-generator && make deps && make doc`: Build model.json for the website (needs to be updated and checked in whenever the APIs change.)

 ## License